sora-xor/sora2-substrate-js-library/doc.md

 >   origin is removed as a runner-up.
 > - `origin` is a current member.
 In this case, the deposit is unreserved and origin is
 >   removed as a member, consequently not being a candidate for the next round anymore.
->   Similar to [`remove_members`], if replacement runners exists, they are immediately used.
+>   Similar to [`remove_member`](Self::remove_member), if replacement runners exists, they
->   If the prime is renouncing, then no prime will exist until the next round.
+>   are immediately used.
+If the prime is renouncing, then no prime will exist until the
+>   next round.
 >
 > The dispatch origin of this call must be signed, and have one of the above roles.
 >